 The Assemblies of God denomination is one of the fastest-growing movements in the history of Protestant Christianity.
-Since it’s establishment in the early 20th century in the American south, the Assemblies of God has preached the gospel of Jesus Christ around the world.
+Since its establishment in the early 20th century in the American South, the Assemblies of God has preached the gospel of Jesus Christ worldwide.
 Theologically, the denomination is Pentecostal.

 The Assemblies of God denomination has always believed in and emphasized speaking in tongues as the sign of baptism in the Holy Spirit.
 Unlike non-Pentecostal Christian denominations, Assemblies of God believes that baptism in the Holy Spirit occurs after a person’s conversion and not simultaneously to it.